FIWARE/tools.Md2pdf/README.md

 md2pdf -i *input_configuration_file* -o *ouput_pdf_file*
 ```

+where *input_configuration_file* could be a **readthedocs/mkdocs** configuration file.

-where *input_configuration_file* is a YAML configuration file containing:
+If you don't use a **readthedocs/mkdocs** configuration file, you should provided a YAML configuration file containing:
 * A list of paths to the Markdown files that we want to include in the PDF.
 The paths must be relative to the configuration file itself.
 * Data related to cover.